Rock Bottom

 Comprehending Table Mountain's Geomorphary

-Generally the idea has been that about 540 million years ago, below the super-continent where Table Mountain would later rise, a magma up-welling intruded into the existing metamorphic rocks.
+The general idea: about 540 million years ago, below the super-continent where Table Mountain would later rise, a magma up-welling intruded into the existing metamorphic rocks.

 On cooling, it formed a massive bolt of igneous granite.